Dr Marie-Luise Theuerkauf

 EDITED VOLUMES

-2023 (forthcoming) Dublaídi Dindshenchais: Proceedings of a Conference on the Medieval Irish Place-name Tradition (Dublin: Dublin Institute for Advanced Studies).
+2023 (forthcoming) Dublaídi Dindshenchais: Studies on the Medieval Irish Place-Name Tradition (Dublin: Dublin Institute for Advanced Studies).

 2018 Celtica volume 30, School of Celtic Studies, Dublin Institute for Advanced Studies (as Assistant Editor).